TEALSK12/introduction-to-computer-science/README.md

 With a few exceptions, each daily lesson plan consists of the following components:

 1)	Welcome/Announcements/Bell work
 - Five minutes are allotted at the beginning of each day for administrative tasks such as taking attendance, giving announcements, returning work, or other necessary actions.
-During this time, teachers are encouraged to assign “bell work” (sometimes called “do now” activities) for students to work on.
+During this time, teachers are encouraged to assign "bell work" (sometimes called "do now" activities) for students to work on.
 - These activities aim to engage students with the subject immediately upon entering the room, and should be short, clear, and able to be completed by all students.
-- Specific “do now” activities are not given in the lesson plans, as they should be chosen by the teacher to reinforce or preview the specific topics with which students have or are expected to struggle most.
+- Specific "do now" activities are not given in the lesson plans, as they should be chosen by the teacher to reinforce or preview the specific topics with which students have or are expected to struggle most.

 2)	Instruction/Discussion
 - Most lessons begin with a brief period of instruction on the topic of the day.
 These sections should be kept as brief as possible—the primary means of student learning in most lessons will be the lab activities.